andrewdieken/CPSC-354/README.md

 ### Andrew
 #### Topic: Loops

 There are no loops in Haskell.
-The only way to iterate is with recursion.
+- The only way to iterate is with recursion.
-This is because Haskell is a Declarative language.
+- Haskell is a Declarative language.

 - Example: length function